bradleypeterson/Server_Manager/README.md

 Once python is installed, Django needs to be installed.

 On Mac or Linux operating systems, run "pip3 install django" from the terminal.
+Note: If "pip3" is not recognized, use "pip".

 On Windows, run "pip3 install django" from the command line, then add the script path to your environment variables.